VPS home

 Xen

 Xen (open source).
 Cool name.
 A hypervisor.
 Primary strength is that it's hard to over-sell a hypervisor.
-You can be fairly confident you're getting what you paid for.
-Since Xen is open source software, the concept of maximizing profit$ do not play a dominant role in its development.
+With Xen (and all hypervisors) you can be fairly confident you're getting what you paid for.
+Xen is open source software, so the concept of maximizing profit$ do not play a significant role in its development.

-On the downside, this stricter compartmentalization leads to less efficient use of server resources when compared to Virtuozzo.
+On the downside, this stricter compartmentalization leads to less efficient use of server resources (compared to Virtuozzo and OpenVZ).

-Many side-by-side comparisons have been performed and debated in hosting forums online.
-Server configuration obviously plays a big role in these comparisons, and you obviously have to look at WHO is doing the comparison, and whether they configured each server for optimal performance.
-A slight tweak can kill performance.
+Many side-by-side comparisons have been performed and debated in online hosting forums.
+Obviously server configuration plays a big role in these comparisons, and you have to look at WHO is doing the comparison (bias?), and determine whether each server was configured for optimal performance.
+A small tweak of configuration settings can kill (or boost) performance results.

-I have heard many claim their site's responsiveness improved dramatically after moving to a Xen-based server.
-I would like to try one .. just to see for myself if I can notice a difference.
+I have read many threads and heard many users claim that their site's responsiveness improved dramatically after moving to a Xen-based server.
+Naturally I would like to try a Xen-based server .. to see (for myself) if they really offer such a noticeable performance difference .. because a responsive server makes a monster difference in user enjoyment.
+And nobody likes a laggy site.

 In the larger scheme of things, I think most feel that a Virtuozzo-based VPS that is NOT over-sold will perform better than a Xen-based VPS .. but that Virtuozzo-based servers make it hard for web host to resist over-$elling .. thereby diminishing any performance advantages they'd otherwise see.